How does a bail bond work?

 How do Bail Bonds Work?

 A bail amount is set by a judge.
-If the defendant is unable to pay the bail amount themselves, they can seek assistance from a Bail bondsman who will help them obtain a Bail Bond.
+If the defendant is unable to pay the bail amount themselves, they can seek assistance from a Bail bondsman who will help them obtain a Phoenix Bail Bond Expert.

 In order to post a Bail Bond, usually, a defendant will be required to pay 10% of the total bail amount to the Bail bondsman.